stom66/blender-addon-dcl-collider-toolkit/README.md

 Search with F3 for "DCT" and run "DCT: Create Colliders"

+# Known Issues

+* Blender crashes when there are too many existing colliders.
+Be sure to save before running the tool.
+If it crashes, manually remove everything from the `_colliders` collection and run it again.

 # License

 The code in this addon is licensed under the GNU General Public License v3.0.
 Please see [LICENSE.md](LICENSE.md) for details.